 You’ll still need to help your child with any tasks that involve the oven, hotplates or hot liquids, and supervise carefully if she’s using sharp knives or other utensils.

-Cooking together is a fun way to learn about healthy food and help child development.
+Cooking with kids is a fun way to learn about healthy food and help child development.
 This family makes tzatziki.
-Mum guides her kids in reading a recipe, using cutlery, counting and measuring.
+Mum guides the children through reading a recipe, using cutlery, counting and measuring.
 There’s hands-on action as they stir, peel, scrape – and eat the yummy dip!

 Cooking with teenagers